7thAAC/7thAAC.github.io/index.md

 </html>

+Registration fees should be paid via bank transfer - more details will be emailed to you once you register.

 The registration fee will cover morning and afternoon tea, as well as a barbecue lunch on one of the days of the conference.

 We will also have an individually funded conference dinner.